-Hantaviruses in the Americas are known as New World hantaviruses and can cause hantavirus pulmonary syndrome (HPS) with symptoms such as fatigue, fever and muscle pain in the early stages followed by coughing and shortness of breath.
+Hantaviruses in the Americas are known as New World hantaviruses.
+They can cause hantavirus pulmonary syndrome (HPS) with symptoms such as fatigue, fever, and muscle pain in the early stages, followed by coughing and shortness of breath.

 Other hantaviruses, known as Old World hantaviruses, are most common in Europe and Asia and can cause hemorrhagic fever with renal syndrome (HFRS) with symptoms such as severe headaches, back and stomach pains, fever, chills, nausea, and blurred vision; both diseases are considered rare but can be fatal.

 How do people get infected with hantavirus?

 Especially deer mice in the US, although cotton mice, What is the hantavirus?
 Rice rats and white It is also known that mice with legs carry hantaviruses.
 Rodents secrete the virus in saliva, urine, and feces, and people most often become infected by inhaling tiny droplets containing the virus, which rises into the air.